Socioeconomic Status Related Cancer Disparities Program (SESRCD)

 In response to growing public awareness about health disparities across the entire health spectrum, one of the U.S. Department of Health and Human Services overarching goals for Healthy People 2020 is to "to achieve health equity, eliminate disparities, and improve the health of all groups, regardless of differences that occur by gender, race or ethnicity, education or income, disability, geographic location, or sexual orientation."
 The Centers for Disease Control and Prevention (CDC) is a leader in nationwide efforts to fulfill this goal of Healthy People 2020 as it relates specifically to the burden of cancer.
 The CDC Division of Cancer Prevention and Control (CDC-DCPC) strives to "promote health equity as it relates to cancer control" and works with national cancer organizations, state health agencies and other key stakeholders to develop, implement and promote effective strategies for preventing and controlling cancer.

 In an effort to assist national organizations develop, enhance and coordinate cancer prevention and control activities for underserved populations, CDC-DCPC issued program announcement DP08-815: National Organization Activities for Cancer Control in Underserved Populations in 2008.
-APA OSES responded to this announcement and was subsequently awarded a cooperative agreement to implement the SESRCD Program, modeled after long-standing successful APA-CDC collaborations such as the Behavioral and Social Science Volunteer (BSSV) Program (funded by CDC's Division on HIV and AIDS Prevention) and the Healthy Lesbian, Gay, Bisexual Students Project (HLGBSP) (funded by CDC's Division on Adolescent School Health).
+APA OSES responded to this announcement and was subsequently awarded a cooperative agreement to implement the SESRCD Program, modeled after long-standing successful APA-CDC collaborations such as the Behavioral and Social Science Volunteer (BSSV) Program (funded by CDC's Division on HIV and AIDS Prevention) and the Safe and Supportive Schools Project (funded by CDC's Division on Adolescent School Health).

 In line with Healthy People 2020, SESRCD focuses its efforts on socioeconomically disadvantaged communities that are disproportionately affected by cancer and have lower survival rates than their more socioeconomically affluent counterparts.
 Although national in scope, SESRCD aims to be local in impact by conducting professional development training resource workshops, drawing on the expertise of a diverse national network of Behavioral and Social Science Volunteers (BSSVs), providing limited mini-grant funding, and encouraging collaborations through the use of an online web-based messaging forum.
 SESRCD aims to integrate theoretical research knowledge with real world applications and community action to forge strategic partnerships, mobilize existing community assets and use evidence-/practice-based strategies to impact systems that improve health outcomes and reduce cancer disparities in socioeconomically disadvantaged communities.